DataDog/documentation/content/en/tracing/setup/dotnet-core.md

 `DD_INTEGRATIONS`          | `/opt/datadog/integrations.json`
 `DD_DOTNET_TRACER_HOME`    | `/opt/datadog`

-**Note:** You may need to changed the paths above if you install the .NET Tracer into a non-default path.
+**Note:** Change the paths above if you install the .NET Tracer into a non-default path.

 For example, to set the environment variables them from a bash file before starting your application: